Stocks climb on Wall Street; S&P 500 on pace for weekly gain - WTMJ

 The higher yields helped lift stocks of banks, in part because higher interest rates allow them to make bigger profits from making loans.
 Financial stocks also got a boost after the Federal Reserve said it will soon allow banks to resume buying back their own stock and to send bigger dividend payments to shareholders.
 The Fed restricted such moves last summer to force banks to hold onto cash cushions amid the coronavirus-caused recession.

-Some of Friday’s biggest gains came from energy stocks, which benefited from a 4.5% rise in the price of U.S. oil.
-Brent crude, the international standard, rose 4.4% to $64.53 per barrel.
+Some of Friday’s biggest gains came from energy stocks, which benefited from a $2.41 rise in the price of U.S. oil, settling at $60.97 per barrel. .

 President Joe Biden is pushing for big spending on the nation’s infrastructure, as many past presidents have done to little effect.
 “Whether or not it happens or doesn’t happen, the market feels like there’s more of a possibility that it will happen,” Plumb said.

 Other companies that stand to benefit from more widespread coroanvirus vaccinations and the U.S. government’s spending plan to rescue the economy were also particularly strong.
-Victoria’s Secret and Bath & Body Works owner L Brands gained 4% after raising its profit forecast for the frist quarter, citing higher sales as stimulus checks reach people and COVID-19 restrictions are relaxed.
+Victoria’s Secret and Bath & Body Works owner L Brands gained 2.1% after raising its profit forecast for the first quarter, citing higher sales as stimulus checks reach people and COVID-19 restrictions are relaxed.

 Since interest rates began rising last autumn, tech stocks have been most caught within the the market’s crosswinds.
 They were among the biggest winners earlier in the pandemic, and their high stock prices and long runways of profit growth have made them susceptible to weakness when interest rates have been on the rise.

 Such high-growth stocks were turning in a mixed performance on Friday.
-Amazon and Google’s parent company were both down at least 0.7%, while Tesla sank 5.1%.
-Microsoft and Facebook were both up at least 1%, while Apple flipped several times between gains and losses.
+Amazon and Google’s parent company were both down at least 1%, while Tesla sank 5.3%.
+Microsoft and Facebook were both up modestly, while Apple was down 0.8% after flipping several times between gains and losses.

 Stocks also rose across most international markets.
 Indexes rallied 1% or more from London to Seoul.